Me? Who am I?

 I still don’t want to say that something had been missing in my life.
 Because that somehow diminishes what I/we had, before paint and writing and connecting came along.
 Life was good, but it somehow just got better.

 And so, I’m still Diane, the Yorkshire lass.
-I’ve been in love with the same man for 24 years.
-And my snot-nosed kids, are still snot-nosed kids – just bigger.
-And I paint.
+I’ve been in love with the same man for 27 years.
+And my kids, are now young adults.
+And having proved to myself that I can make a business out of being creative, and seeing my pieces featured in several publications – I know that the Universe knew all along – that I needed to paint.
+And so, I paint.
 And I write.
 And I connect.
 And I repeat.

 And I couldn’t be happier.